Facets of God Displayed in the Hebrew Aleph-Bet: Qoof, Resh, Sheen, and Tav

-My Bible Study teacher of over twenty years (Jean Karau) had a lesson one time on the story of Stephen's stoning in Acts chapter seven and made an interesting observation.
+My Bible Study teacher had a lesson one time on the story of Stephen's stoning in Acts chapter seven and made an interesting observation.
 She had always noted that throughout Scripture Jesus is said to be seated at the right hand of the Father, denoting a position of authority.
-In verse 56 of this chapter, while his persecutors were gnashing their teeth in agitating fury at him, Stephen sees the heavens opened and "The Son of Man" standing at the right hand of God.
-She sought the Lord and asked Him why was Jesus standing.
-A couple of days later she came across this verse...
+In verse 56 of this chapter Stephen sees the heavens opened and "The Son of Man" standing at the right hand of God while his persecutors are furiously gnashing their teeth at him.
+She sought the Lord and asked Him, "why was Jesus standing"?.
+A couple of days later she came across this verse.

 The Lord arises to contend, And stands to judge the people